 What can I pair this zucchini and Feta cheese pie (Kolokithopita) with?

 - Are you going for a picnic?
-To the beach or are you hosting a party?
+To the beach or hosting a party?
 You can make this savoury zucchini and Feta cheese pie in small individual triangles like my Mini Tiropitakia (Greek Baked Feta Cheese Triangles) Recipe.
 These individual wrapped triangles would be perfect for parties, gatherings, picnic days or any other occasions.
 Simply prepare the savoury vegetable filling as in this recipe and follow the instructions on my Mini Tiropitakia (Greek Baked Feta Cheese Triangles) recipe.
 Simply cut each phyllo pastry into strips, spoon the filling and fold it upon itself.

 - If you fancy a less savoury and lighter option, substitute Feta cheese with myzithra or ricotta cheese.
 Myzithra and ricotta cheese have a milder taste compared to Feta cheese.